Impression And Mouth Preparation

 • Teeth are arranged in a neutral zone

-• That is balance is achieved in between tongue & buccal musculature
+• That is balance is achieved between tongue and buccal musculature

 • Should not interfere with the functioning of oral structures